Skip to main content.

 Time to learn new things!

-The goal this challenge is to learn something new, share what we have learned, and gather recommendations and resources to share with the community.
+The goal of this challenge is to learn something new, share what we have learned, and gather recommendations and resources to share with the community.
 During this challenge, we work on learning new dev-related things.
-You might deep-dive into one topic, start a small-group that focuses on community learning, focus on a new topic every week, or do a little bit of everything.
+You might deep-dive into one topic, start a small group that focuses on community learning, focus on a new topic every week, or do a little bit of everything.

 Resources and results from past challenges: